Q_l-cohomology projective planes and singular Enriques surfaces in characteristic two: Non-existence of certain root types on singular Enriques surfaces

 \begin{proof} This is Criterion 7.1 from \cite{S-Q_l}.
 The proof carries over literally as it does not depend on the characteristic at all. \end{proof}

-\begin{Proposition} The 18 lower root lattices in Table \ref{T1} cannot be supported on singular Enriques surfaces in characteristic two. \end{Proposition}
+\begin{Proposition} The 19 lower root lattices in Table \ref{T1} cannot be supported on singular Enriques surfaces in characteristic two. \end{Proposition}

 \begin{proof} We apply Lemma \ref{lem:<2} to the data from Table \ref{T1}.
 Except for $R=A_3+6A_1$, it follows that $R_0$ determines the singular fibers of $|2\sigma(E)|$.
-But then, except for $R=4A_2+A_1$, neither case is compatible with Lang's classification (see especially Lemma \ref{lem:3no}).
-Meanwhile one could try to rule out $R=4A_2+A_1$ using a $3$-length argument on the K3-cover based on lifting to characteristic zero following \cite{Deligne} but this would be more involved than in the proof of \cite[Prop.~5.4]{S-Q_l} (depending, for instance, on \cite[Prop.~4.1]{LM}).
-Hence we postpone this case for a direct explicit analysis in \ref{ss:4A2+A1}.
+But then, except for $R=A_5+A_2+2A_1$ and $4A_2+A_1$, neither case is compatible with Lang's classification (see especially Lemma \ref{lem:3no}).
+Both exceptional root types will be ruled out later: $R=A_5+A_2+2A_1$ using the base change construction in \ref{ss:no}, $R=4A_2+A_1$ based on a unified geometric argument in Section \ref{s:triple}.

 It remains to exclude the root type $R=A_3+6A_1$ (which over $\C$ is not compatible with the orbifold Bogomolov--Miyaoka--Yau inequality).
 The two $(-2)$-curves $a_1, a_3\subset A_3$ which meet $C=a_2$ are taken to $(-2)$-divisors $\sigma(a_1), \sigma(a_3)$ whose support could potentially involve two different simple components of a single fiber $F_0$ both of which are met by the bisection $B=\sigma(a_2)$.
 All other summands $A_1$'s from $R$ are either mapped into $F_0$, or they give rise to fibers of type $\tilde A_1$ (which follows as in the proof of Lemma \ref{lem:<2}).
 A priori, this leads to the configurations